jayanthbalina/Tokyo-Olympic-Azure-Data_Engineering-Project/README.md

 Data Flow in the Project
 Data Ingestion (GitHub to ADLS Gen2):

-Source: You used HTTP requests from an Azure Data Factory (ADF) pipeline to pull the raw dataset from GitHub, containing all or some of the data mentioned above.
+Source: I used HTTP requests from an Azure Data Factory (ADF) pipeline to pull the raw dataset from GitHub.
 Storage: The raw data was loaded into a Data Lake (ADLS Gen2), making it accessible for further processing.
 Data Cleaning and Transformation (Databricks):